ZenitH-AT/nvidia-update/README.md

 # nvidia-update (ZenitH-AT fork)

 Checks for a new version of the NVIDIA Driver, downloads and installs it.
+Windows 10 only.

 ## Usage